radiant-rstats/docker/install/rsm-msba-chromeos.md

 source <(curl -s https://raw.githubusercontent.com/radiant-rstats/docker/master/install/install-docker-chromeos.sh);
 ```

 Once docker is installed, make sure it is running.
 You can can check this by using the following command.
 If this produces some output and no errors you are set to continue with the next steps.
+If you see any "permission" errors you may need to restart your system.

 ```bash
 docker ps;